-Students are encouraged to sit the Physics Challenges and Olympiads which provide the option to extend knowledge beyond the specification and we have had considerable past success in achieving awards including 6 Gold awards in 2020.
-The Physics department also offers extensive extracurricular opportunities through guest speakers, BAYS (British Association of Young Scientists), trips to local universities, and visiting workshops from engineers and computer scientists.
-Physicists in 2017 and 2019 have also had the chance for a once in a lifetime visit NASA, Kennedy Space Centre, in Florida to experience first-hand the thrill of applied physics.
+The Physics department is very proud of its wider curriculum offer.
+Students are encouraged to sit the Physics Challenges and Olympiads which provide the option to extend knowledge beyond the specification.
+We offer extensive extracurricular opportunities through guest speakers, BAYS (British Association of Young Scientists), trips to local universities, and workshops from visiting engineers and computer scientists.
+Physicists recently had the chance to visit NASA Kennedy Space Centre, in Florida to experience first-hand the thrill of applied Physics and this year we are visiting the LHC at CERN, in Switzerland.